derrickburns/generalized-kmeans-clustering/README.md

 * [clustering via bisection](http://www.siam.org/meetings/sdm01/pdf/sdm01_05.pdf)
 * [clustering with near-optimality](http://theory.stanford.edu/~sergei/papers/vldb12-kmpar.pdf)

+If you find a novel variant of k-means clustering that is provably superior in some manner, implement it using the package and send a pull request along with the paper analyzing the variant!

 This code has been tested on data sets of tens of millions of points in a 700+ dimensional space using a variety of distance functions.
 Thanks to the excellent core Spark implementation, it rocks!